Which bank has the biggest ATM network in Australia?

 Internationally,Westpac is part of the Global ATM Alliance, letting customers pay no withdrawal fee when using more than 50,000 ATMs overseas, although ATM availability will vary between countries.

 The fourth largest ATM network in Australia is ANZ’s alone, with more than 2,600 ANZ branded ATMs across the nation.
-Because they’re all the same brand you won’t find a lot of differences between machines, and can access features like ATM cash and cheque deposits at almost every machine in the network, as well as cardless access with ANZ mobile pay.
+Because they’re all the same brand you won’t find a lot of differences between machines, and can access features like ATM cash and cheque deposits at almost every machine in the network.
 Both customers and non-customers of ANZ can use these ATMs for free to withdraw cash.

 Internationally, ANZ offers prepaid travel cards which you can preload with up to 10 different currencies.
 These can then be used at Visa-enabled ATMs, switching between currencies automatically.
 ANZ is also rolling out contactless ATMs throughout their network, and you can spot these machines by looking for the contactless symbol on the side of ATMs.

 Suncorp and Bendigo Bank

 Suncorp and Bendigo bank have teamed up to bring you a network of over 2,000 ATMs around Australia, freely usable by customers of either bank.
 However, non-customers need to pay a fee to use these ATMs.
 When travelling, you get international access to more than 840,000 Visa and Mastercard ATMs, but accessibility and features may depend on what account you have and which bank you’re with..